 5th Grade Curriculum

 Our 5th grade Math is Minnesota State Standards based and focuses on concepts and problem solving to build mathematical understanding and flexibility.
 The content standards include Number Sense, Patterns, Functions, and Algebra, Geometry Shape and Space, Measurement, Data/Statistics, and Probability/Chance.
 A large component of the curriculum includes skills development through Math Games that are both fun and skill building.
 We use Everyday Math as well as other sources to support our standards.
 Math Homework (Study Links) are assigned daily.
-Check the student planner!
-Chess is strategically taught to enhance mathematical thinking.

 Writers Workshop for 5th grade focuses on expanding student's previous writing experiences.
 The emphasis is on developing multiple paragraph literary, biographical, and personal essays whose content meets the State Standards for descriptive, narrative, clarification, and expository writing.
 We also write lyrically with a variety of poetry types, research facts for a realistic fiction piece, create an autobiographical memoir, and write nonfiction feature articles that reflect current events.
 Writing mechanics such as grammar and punctuation are taught for mastery in writing.

 In 5th grade, the Social Studies curriculum focus is on American History, starting around 30,000 BC until the early 1800s.
 The content includes the 5 themes of Social Studies.
 We pay particular attention to the different people involved in historical events, and the effect those interactions have on them.
 Students also study geography and politics through creating and interpreting maps.
 The important skill of note-taking is taught during Social Studies.